benwiz/graphics/README.md

   - Spirals
   - Other noise based graphics or designs... not necessarily constrained to ellipses and circles
   - Maybe I can actually make rainbow fish by doing more advanced constraints
+    - Maybe I could even take an edge drawing, use canny edge detection, and use the resulting edges as border constraints... or just a svg.
+Maybe its easiest to create a svg using Gimp.

 - Later
   - Customize the HTML template... don't create it from scratch but use what exists as a starting point